 Iceland holds a special place in my heart.
 It is the country that awakened my adventurous spirit and forever changed the way I travel.
 Before visiting this Nordic island nation, located just beneath the Arctic Circle, I thought “vacationing” meant going somewhere warm and tropical to rest and relax.
-I never envisioned myself on a vacation that included treks to snow-capped mountains and volcanic valleys in the bitter cold.
+I never envisioned myself on a trip that included treks to snow-capped mountains and volcanic valleys in the bitter cold.
 Never did I think that I’d enjoy a vacation that took me so far out of my element.
 But Iceland taught me that life and magic lie at the end of my comfort zone.

 We booked flights to Iceland on a whim, after a few seemingly random coincidences: